egeulgen/pathfindR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs:
+  There were no ERRORs, WARNINGs or NOTEs.

-  This submission to update pathfindR to v1.6.0.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.